datacamp-content-public/courses-using-tensorflow-in-r-arpad-toth/slides/chapter_1_b5e84ac8dfe63b0ee9f2b2fd35cb3420.md

 `@script`
 To train the data, first, we need to split our dataset.
-There are
+There are a ton of ways to produce train and validation set.
+Probably, you are already familiar with data partitioning.
+Here, we chose one of the simplest solutions where we pick up 80% of data to trains and hold 20% for validation.

 ---